 In Brogue, all of your progression is item-based: Life potions both heal and increase maximum hp, enchantment scrolls increase the effectiveness of any items you use them on, and strength potions allow you to wield heavier weapons for more damage.
 There used to be an experience and level system, but not in the most recent versions.

-In Chrono Cross, you only level up by defeating bosses, not mooks, preventing you from Stat Grinding.
-The only way to get stronger is to forge stronger weapons/equipments.
+In Chrono Cross, you have a fairly low level cap based on your star level (which can only be increased by defeating bosses, not mooks), preventing you from Stat Grinding.
+The only way to get stronger in the interim is to forge stronger weapons/equipments and abilities.

 In Minecraft your character's baseline health and physical abilities never change.
 You can gain levels of experience, but you spend them to enchant equipment.
 Your strength, health and ability to interact with or shape your environment entirely depends on the type and quality of the items you own or use.